-The Professional Development Network is a not for profit organisation, formed by School Leaders for School Leaders
+The Professional Development Network is a not for profit group, formed by School Leaders for School Leaders

-The Professional Development Network (PDN) is designed for you and provides high quality leadership development.
+The Professional Development Network (PDN) is designed by school leaders for school leaders and provides high quality leadership development.

 The PDN provides leading and provocative educational leadership opportunities for you and your staff.
 Our aim is to provide ‘something different - something more’ and we greatly value the School Leaders and Aspiring Leaders from all regions, sectors and types of schools and provides a wonderful platform to network with purpose.
 Our network has strong partnerships with our sponsors and the educational community and look forward to both connecting you with like-minded colleagues as well as helping you access high quality professional learning to meet your specific needs and goals.